-The Lake Oswego Preservation Society’s mission is: To support Lake Oswego’s historic fabric through advocacy and education.
+The Lake Oswego Preservation Society’s mission is: To preserve, protect and advocate on behalf of Lake Oswego’s built heritage.

 Advocacy is the most challenging aspect of the Lake Oswego Preservation Society’s mission.
 We firmly believe that if we don’t advocate on behalf of threatened landmark properties we are not doing our job as a non-profit with a mission of historic preservation.

-Since our founding in 2011, we have testified at every public hearing regarding proposed major alterations or delisting of properties on the City of Lake Oswego’s Landmark Designation List.
-In this timeframe, we have submitted both written and oral testimony on behalf of five historic houses; there are only 43 landmark homes in Lake Oswego.
+Since our founding in 2011, we have testified at dozens of public hearings regarding proposed major alterations or delisting of properties on the City of Lake Oswego’s Landmark Designation List.

 We also advocate for all threatened landmarks, not just homes.
 An example of our land use advocacy saved the 1908 Christie School on the Marylhurst Campus.
 This building was originally a Catholic orphanage for girls and it has national, state, and local significance.
 The Society successfully retained the building’s landmark designation which prevents it from being demolished.